MicrosoftDocs/powerbi-docs/articles/powerbi-spark-on-hdinsight-with-direct-connect.md

 > [AZURE.WARNING] Automatic tile refresh has been disabled for dashboard tiles built on Spark based datasets.
 You can select **Refresh Dashboard Tiles** to refresh manually.
 Reports are not impacted and should remain up-to-date.

-> [AZURE.NOTE]  -   Every action such as selecting a column or adding a filter will send a query back to the database – before selecting very large fields, consider choosing an appropriate visual type.
+-   Every action such as selecting a column or adding a filter will send a query back to the database – before selecting very large fields, consider choosing an appropriate visual type.
->-   Tiles are refreshed every 15 mins.
->-   Q&A is not available for DirectQuery datasets.
+-   Q&A is not available for DirectQuery datasets.
->-   Schema changes are not picked up automatically.
+-   Schema changes are not picked up automatically.
->-   Groups are only available with [Power BI Pro](powerbi-power-bi-pro-content-what-is-it.md).
+-   Groups are only available with [Power BI Pro](powerbi-power-bi-pro-content-what-is-it.md).

 These restrictions and notes may change as we continue to improve the experiences.
 The steps to connect are detailed below.
 Additional documentation can be found at [Use BI tools with Apache Spark on Azure HDInsight](https://azure.microsoft.com/documentation/articles/hdinsight-apache-spark-use-bi-tools/)